-Dams & Hydropower
+Dams and Hydropower

-The course Dams & Hydropower teaches about normative frameworks in hydraulic engineering design.
+The course Dams and Hydropower teaches about normative frameworks in hydraulic engineering design.
 Different kinds of dams and their operating equipment are shown.
 Information is presented about what to consider regarding stability and serviceability while designing and assessing large hydraulic engineering structures.
 Furthermore, different kinds of turbines with their applications and the use of pumped storage hydro power stations are shown.
 The specific practical relevance and learning about the broad range of hydraulic engineering fields are essential elements of this course.

 - embankment dams